Indooroopilly roundabout upgrade project – Indooroopilly

-Council sought feedback on two concept design options to significantly improve safety at the intersection.
+In late 2019, Council sought feedback on two concept design options to significantly improve safety at the intersection.
 Council met with the local community and key stakeholders and received overwhelming support to upgrade the intersection.

 Council appreciates all the feedback that has been provided by local residents and looks forward to continuing to work with the community in the development of this important project.
 Feedback is invited from the community throughout all stages of the project.
 Council will seek further community feedback once the detailed design is developed.

 Following the community consultation held in late 2019, Council’s project team has been working to refine the preferred design option and finalise the Business Case for the project.

 The upgrade includes the construction of an overpass which will improve traffic flow, safety and active transport options as well as cater to existing and future traffic demands.

 Feedback received by the community supported maintaining the existing left-turn movement from Moggill Road into Stamford Road.

 Council amended the design to retain this left-turn access which provides an auxiliary lane for westbound traffic on Moggill Road, allowing a left-turn into Stamford Road.